Browser does not support script.

-One of our strategic aims is to promote knowledge exchange through close partnerships with stakeholders – this includes working together with service users, national and international organisations, government departments, national Charities and Third Sector Organisations, advocacy groups and others.
-Such collaboration produces research of the highest standard of rigour and ethics so that impact is meaningful and enduring.
+One of our aims is to promote knowledge exchange through close partnerships with stakeholders, including working together with service users, government departments, national charities, and third sector organisations.
+Our research centres provide a forum for collaboration and exchange of ideas and ensure that our impact is meaningful and enduring.

 Our research is conducted through our research centres, delivering high-quality research under our ten themes, grouping together staff with similar interests.

 Stephen Farrall is a Professor of Criminology researching the impacts of Thatcherite social and economic policies on crime and the criminal justice system.

 ENQUIRE is a blog and conference, run by our postgraduates, providing an encouraging and exciting space for postgraduate academic research.

 89% of our research outputs have been ranked as world-leading and internationally excellent in the Research Excellence Framework 2021.
 Our research has real-world impact - three of our impact case studies have been assessed as outstanding.

 Law and Social Sciences buildingUniversity of NottinghamUniversity Park